Booth Tarkington: Legacy

-In the 1910s and 1920s, Tarkington was regarded as the great American novelist, as important as Mark Twain.
+In the 1910s and 1920s, Tarkington was regarded as "the most important and lasting writer of his generation", perhaps as important as Mark Twain.
 His works were reprinted many times, were often on best-seller lists, won many prizes, and were adapted into other media.
 Penrod and its two sequels were regular birthday presents for bookish boys.

 By the later twentieth century, however, he was ignored in academia: no congresses, no society, no journal of Tarkington Studies.
-In 1985 he was cited as an example of the great discrepancy possible between an author's fame when alive and oblivion later.
-According to this view, if an author succeeds at pleasing his or her contemporaries — and Tarkington's works have not a whiff of social criticism — he or she is not going to please later readers of inevitably different values and concerns.
+In 1981, The Avenue (Penguin) Companion to English and American Literature described him as "the epitome of the middle-brow American novelist."
+In 1985, he was cited as an example of the great discrepancy possible between an author's fame when alive and oblivion later.
+According to this view, if an author succeeds at pleasing his or her contemporaries—and Tarkington's works have not a whiff of social criticism—he or she is not going to please later readers of inevitably different values and concerns.

+In 2004, author and critic Thomas Mallon noted: "Entirely absent from most current histories of American writing, Tarkington was generally scorned by those published just before or after his death."

+In 2019, Robert Gottlieb wrote that Tarkington "dwindled into America's most distinguished hack."
+Gottlieb criticized Tarkington's anti-modernist perspective, "his deeply rooted, unappeasable need to look longingly backward, an impulse that goes beyond nostalgia," for preventing him from "producing so little of real substance."